the story

 director's statement

-LOVE, CHAOS, KIN emerged from a deeply personal journey.
+LOVE CHAOS KIN emerged from a deeply personal journey.
 As an Indian immigrant contemplating adoption, I found myself grappling with questions: Can I adopt in America?
 How do I preserve my language, culture, and religion while raising a child in a culture adjacent to their birth heritage?
-The film fills a critical gap in mainstream adoption narratives.
+By showcasing the experiences of an Indian immigrant family and their adopted white-passing, Navajo-descent twins, it provides a counter-narrative and visibility to mixed American family dynamics.
+It advocates for adoption practices that prioritize children’s well-being and maintain connections with birth families.
+At a time of significant social and political strife on a global level, this film shows how everyday citizens bridge divides and unite for the children they love and care for.

 the team